 They also forged a solid relationship with many big financial institutions, leading many to believe that Ripple really was the "one to rule them all" (with big money behind you, who can stop you?).

-More recently, in 2021, aside from legal issues which we’ll get to in the section below, it’s been a busy year for Ripple.
+2021, aside from legal issues which we’ll get to in the section below, it was a busy year for Ripple.

 In March, it was announced that Ripple will start working on creating private ledgers for central bank digital currencies (known as CBCDs) based on Ripple’s technology.
 The move could be very profitable for them.